 Testing the binder content of a hot-mix asphalt sample confirms that the properties of the material being laid down are identical to what’s called for in the mix design.
-In our last iteration of this post, we broke down maintenance procedures for the NCAT Asphalt Content Furnace.
-The Gilson HM-378 Asphalt Content Furnace, is a simple, cost-effective option for testing of hot-mix asphalt materials for binder contents up to 10%.
+The Gilson HM-378 Asphalt Content Furnace is a simple, cost-effective option for testing of hot-mix asphalt materials for binder contents up to 10%.
 It is an acceptable method noted in ASTM/AASHTO specifications and equivalent in accuracy and test times to the NCAT model.
 Like any asphalt content furnace, it simply burns away asphalt bitumen, leaving behind the mineral aggregate components, ready for particle size testing.

 Hey, Keep it Clean!

 The exposed elements of the HM-378 can be affected by contamination with dust, debris, and aggregate particles.
 We recommend frequent cleanings by firing the furnace with an empty chamber at a higher temperature to burn off residue.
 When the firing is complete and the chamber is cool, look inside and check the elements for contamination or burned spots.
 The firebrick should not be marked with soot or residue and should appear clean.
 Use a shop-vac with a soft brush attachment to gently clean dust and particles out of the interior, especially the grooves in the firebrick where the elements are seated.

 Let it Breathe!

 Check the air filter in the top plenum of the furnace often and replace it before it becomes clogged.
 If it seems blocked with soot after only a few firings, there may be an issue with afterburner chamber temperatures being too low, insufficient room air for proper exhaust flow, or blocked vent holes.
 Put a call into Gilson’s Technical Support Staff and we’ll help you pinpoint the problem.